Iron metallurgy in Africa

-Iron has a number of advantages over copper, brass, wood, and stone.
-The use of iron ushered in an Iron Age in Africa, with the expansion of agriculture, industry, trade, and political power.
-In some African cultures, smelters and ironworkers are of low status because of the manual labor inherent in their work.
-In others, they are of high status because of the value of their wares.

-Archaeological evidence for the origins and spread of iron production in Africa
+Origins and spread in Africa

 Although the origins of iron working in Africa have been the subject of scholarly interest since the 1860s, it is still not known whether this technology diffused into sub-Saharan Africa from the Mediterranean region, or whether it was invented there independently of iron working elsewhere.
 Although some nineteenth-century European scholars favored an indigenous invention of iron working in sub-Saharan Africa, archaeologists writing between 1945 and 1965 mostly favored diffusion of iron smelting technology from Carthage across the Sahara to West Africa and/or from Meroe on the upper Nile to central Africa.
 This in turn has been questioned by more recent research which argues for an independent invention.

 The invention of radiocarbon dating in the late 1950s enabled dating of metallurgical sites by the charcoal fuel used for smelting and forging.
 By the late 1960s some surprisingly early radiocarbon dates had been obtained for iron smelting sites in both Niger and central Africa (Rwanda, Burundi), reviving the view that iron-making was independently invented by Africans in sub-Saharan Africa as far back as 3600 BCE.
 These dates preceded the known antiquity of ironworking in Carthage or Meroe, weakening the diffusion hypothesis.
 In the 1990s, evidence was found of Phoenician iron smelting in the western Mediterranean (900–800 BCE), though specifically in North Africa it seems to date only to the 5th to 4th centuries BCE, or the 7th century BCE at the earliest, contemporary to or later than the oldest known iron metallurgy dates from sub-Saharan Africa.
 According to archaeometallurgist Manfred Eggert, "Carthage cannot be reliably considered the point of origin for sub-Saharan iron ore reduction."
 It is still not known when iron working was first practiced in Kush and Meroe in modern Sudan, but the earliest known iron metallurgy dates from Meroe and Egypt do not predate those from sub-Saharan Africa, and thus the Nile Valley is also considered unlikely to be the source of sub-Saharan iron metallurgy.